zhangbanxian123/Portrait-segmentation-based-on-U-net/README.md

 change the data path and run the train.py to train you own model and test.py to predict the test images

+## Pretrained model
+You can download the pretrained model from :[baiduyun](https://pan.baidu.com/s/16YYLKk_f1EyygqN2AQ2MoQ)
 ### Results
 The binary classify model is trained for 30 epochs(300 step per epoch) in Kitti dataset.
 After 30 epochs, calculated accuracy is about 0.989, the loss is about 0.02